persts/BBoxEE/use-cases/fine-tune-models.md

 ![Screen Shot](./images/ft-3.png)

 Magenta bounding boxes are bounding boxes generate by a model.
-Yellow bounding boxes are bounding boxes create or modified by a human analyst.
+Yellow bounding boxes are bounding boxes created or modified by a human analyst.

 You can use the pull-down menu in the label display table to change the label for a bounding box.
 Alternatively, you can just hover over the bounding box and press the letter corresponding to the first letter of label you want to assign.
 If you have multiple labels that start with the same letter, keep pressing that letter to cycle through all of the possible labels.